WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 this is due to the amount of size modifications i need for the list while still restrcting the size for the user

 the inventory also fits the setting of an everchanging automaton well, which is my main goal for the system

 ---
 ## Citations

 Rennie, J. (n.d.).
 Why I avoid using hash tables. most of the programming languages I… | by Jeffrey Rennie | Medium. https://surferjeff.medium.com/why-i-avoid-using-hash-tables-3bf5734fafb6

 Larson, P. (n.d.).
 Dynamic hash tables | communications of the ACM.
 Association for Computing Machinery, Digital Library. https://dl.acm.org/doi/abs/10.1145/42404.42410

+Kartik.
+(2024, November 2) What does “space complexity” mean?
+GeekforGeeks. https://www.geeksforgeeks.org/dsa/g-fact-86/